One unit of credit equals four semester hours. Prerequisite for all courses 200-level or higher: admission to program.

 ECE 450 Advanced Seminar in Teacher Collaboration and Professional Practice

-ECE 452A or ECE 452B Student Teaching in Early Childhood Education
+ECE 452A/ECE 452B Student Teaching in Early Childhood Education

-ECE 454A or ECE 454B Student Teaching in Early Childhood Education Special Education
+ECE 454A/ECE 454B Student Teaching in Early Childhood Education Special Education

 Full-day assignment to an early childhood special education class for eight weeks and an elementary classroom (1-3) for an additional eight-week period.
 Open only to those qualified for special education approval.
+Must also complete ECE 452A or ECE 452B.
 No additional courses should be taken while student teaching.
 Prerequisite: ECE 450.
 Pass/No Pass grading.

 ECE 492/292 Independent Study in Early Childhood Education